JULIEI2108/Udacity-AWS-Capstone-Project/README.md

 npm install
 npm run start
 ```
-Please be aware Auth0 doesn't support Authentication from local host.
-The frontend need to be deployed on internet to be functional.
+Please be aware that Auth0 does not support authentication from localhost.
+The frontend needs to be deployed on the internet to be functional.
+Once deployed, please update the .env file.

-Once deployed please update .env file
+We have noticed that the authentication function only works with Google Chrome.
+This may be due to the fact that we are using the free plan with Auth0 and we haven't set up a domain for the frontend.
+We will try to work on this in the future.
+If someone has any suggestions, please leave them in the comments.

 # Backend